Samagra-Development/docs/docs/Form Management Module.md

 Please check this [link.](https://github.com/getodk/collect/releases).
 Download the latest version.
 Check the changes made in the latest release.
 Override the changes made in the latest versions.

-### 3.3  My app crashes, due to permission exceptions.
-What should I do?
+### 3.3  My application crashes due to permission exceptions.
+What can I do?

 Please note that, storage permissions though have been asked from user at the launch of app, but when launching the form view, you will have to provide, microphone/location permissions, if your forms contain questions containing media/geo-location.